22 Short Ammo

 History of .22 Short Ammunition

-In 1857, the .22 Short was the first American metallic cartridge to be introduced.
-It operated by using the rimfire principle, in that a priming compound was placed inside of the hollow cartridge rim to ignite the powder held in the case.
-This offered a completely self contained cartridge that was resistant to moisture and much quicker to reload than the other firearms of the day.
+The .22 Short was introduced in 1857 and it the first American metallic cartridge to be produced.
+It was a rimfire cartridge, meaning that the priming compound was applied inside the rim of the cartridge which ignited the powder charge held in the case.
+The result was an entirely self-contained cartridge which was moisture resistant and more quickly reloaded than other firearms of the era.

-When Smith and Wesson introduced their first revolver, it was chambered for this cartridge.
-The .22 Short was intended to be used as a personal defense cartridge and was very popular personal weapon among soldiers in the American Civil War.
-After the war, the .22 Short maintained its popularity as it was used in a variety of small pistols and rifles as well.
-Many youngsters of the late 1800’s and early to mid 1900’s were given .22 Short rifles as their first firearm.
-Eventually the .22 Short was taken over in popularity by the .22 LR, however it still has a niche following that keeps the cartridge's place in the shooting world.
+Smith and Wesson's first revolver was chambered for the .22 Short.
+The cartridge was designed to be used as a self defense cartridge and soldiers in the Civil War sought after this weapon to be used as personal weapon.
+The .22 Short remained popular after the war and was chambered in a growing variety of rifles and small pistols.
+Many youngsters of the late 19th century and early to mid 20th century received .22 Short rifles as their first gun.
+The .22 Short was eventually replaced by the more popular .22 LR, however there are still dedicated fans who have kept the place of the cartridge secure in the world of shooting.

 Discuss 22 Short ammunition by adding your comment to the 0 comments below or by asking a new question